 1) Beyond the Red by Ava Jae.
 I had the chance to meet Ava at Ch1Con this past year, and she's lovely.
 Her debut is a YA sci-fi about a failed human colony now controlled by an alien queen, brimming with political complication.
 It sounds super intense!
 Releases March 1st.

-2) BURNING GLASS by Kathryn Purdie.
-I got to meet Kathryn at an English conference we had here at BYU-I in October, and she was incredible.
+2) Burning Glass by Kathryn Purdie.
+I got to meet Kathryn at an English conference we had here at BYU-I in October, and she was great!
 Her life's been intense, man.
 Initial reviews for her debut, a YA fantasy about an empath who is used by her empire sort of like a food taster but with people's intentions, are looking good.
 And I've always been a fan of empath characters.
 Releases March 1st.

 3) Seven Ways We Lie by Riley Redgate.
 This YA contemporary follows seven characters each struggling with/representing one of the seven deadly sins, which I'm totes on board with.
 Releases March 8th.

 4) The First Time She Drowned by Kerry Kletter.
 This YA contemporary is about a girl put in a mental institution by her mother for something she didn't do, and the complexities of their unhealthy relationship, which sounds super deep and interesting.
 Releases March 15th.

 5) The Way I Used To Be by Amber Smith.
 This YA contemporary is about a girl throughout all her high school career dealing with the trauma of a rape.
 A very important issue, of course.
 Releases March 22nd.

 6) Burning by Danielle Rollins.
 This is a YA horror about a bunch of girls in juvie who have to deal with the mysterious dangers brought by a very young girl who did something terrible.
 Releases April 5th.